 And that was my long-awaited pot of gold.
 Following a hunch, I found Thomas in the cemetery’s online index of graves.
 His parents’ names?
 Patrick Hessian and Margaret Carrigan.
 A match!
 But it gets even better: Margaret’s burial entry revealed her parents’ names as Patrick Carrigan and “X Haley.”

 With this in mind, I jumped back to Irish research and revisited the “Corrigan” lead.
-In 1880s-era Dublin, we have Catholic, Irish-born James (baptized in 1854) and Mary (baptized in 1853) who share Patrick Corrigan and Catherine (unknown maiden name) as parents.
-Across the pond, we have Catholic, Irish-born James (born about 1856) and Margaret (born about 1854) who share a Patrick Carrigan and (unknown first name) Haley as parents.
+In 1880s-era Dublin, Catholic, Irish-born James (baptized in 1854) and Mary (baptized in 1853) have as parents Patrick Corrigan and Catherine (unknown maiden name).
+Across the pond, Catholic, Irish-born James (born about 1856) and Margaret (born about 1854) share Patrick Carrigan and (unknown first name) Haley as parents.

 So are my Carrigans the Corrigans from St. Andrew’s in Dublin?
 My research so far suggests that is a possibility.
 The discrepancies in names and vital information aren’t unusual.
 Mary and Margaret were similar (even interchangeable) names at the time, and birth years were less concrete in the 1800s than they are today.